Skilled Attorneys Assisting Clients With Paternity Matters

 The Importance Of Establishing Paternity

 While every child has a biological father, not every child has a “legal” father.
-Paternity is the term used to refer to the legal father of a child under Minnesota law.
-Once a man is established as the legal father of a child, he has an obligation to financially support the child, and he may ask for a court order for custody and parenting time.
+When we use the word paternity, we are referring to the legal father.
+The legal father is financially responsible to support their child.
+They also may petition the court for custody and parenting time.
 For a child, establishing paternity has many additional benefits, including:

 - Knowing both parents helps provide the child with a needed identity.